 A CPS highlights the "procedures under which a Certificate is issued to a particular community and/or class of application with common security requirements".
-This CPS meets the formal requirements of Internet Engineering Task Force (IETF) RFC 3647, dated November 2003 with regard to content, layout and format.
+This CPS aims to adhere to the content and structure guidance provided in Internet Engineering Task Force (IETF) RFC 3647, dated November 2003.
+Where certain sections or topics of the RFC 3647 do not apply or requirements are not defined then the term 'No stipulation' is used.